 New algorithms focused to simplify parallel programming.
 There are between 1043 and 1050 possible total moves in Chess.
 A calculated number of total game-tree complexity to be 10120.
 There are between 0 to 248 moves possible per turn per game calculations.
 Of these possible moves, N-set series choices made by players utilizing fuzzy logic differential equation algorithms.
 Furthermore at the higher-maxima all models of games, as Riemannian maps in Hilbert space, have N possible variations per human computing ability parameters minima-maxima.
 Also, alpha-beta pruning as an improvement over minimax, to find other, unknown, pruning techniques...
 The approach is from both ends of the table base: opening moves database and end games database.
 Evaluating all unknown positions at the top hierarchy of the middle game tree and finding a "super move" that will determine whether the match: drawn or won.
 The goal is 16000 ELO and 32 men-tablebase completed one day.
 The game of chess can be officially considered a draw if both players play perfectly.
 The first rule of chess is the last rule of chess: "Two kings can never be placed on adjacent squares".

-It would take a minimum of 3 more years (2015) for GPGPU's to become more popular.
-Tesla GPU Accelerators allow the use of GPUs and CPUs together in an single server node.
-Kepler has 65535 32-bit registers per multiprocessor.
-The Kepler GPU consists of 7.1 billion transistors making it the fastest and most complex microprocessor ever built.
-Each K20 card has 4.58 teraflop peak single precision and 320 Gigabytes per second memory bandwidth.
-Titan - K20 accelerated and named the world's fastest supercomputer.
-The Titan supercomputer works with a beastly 18,688 NVIDIA Tesla K20X GPU accelerator units.
+After unified virtual memory, giving CPUs access to the speedy memory built into GPUs, and vice versa.In Volta, memory modules are piled atop one another and placed on the same silicon substrate as the GPU core itself.
+Its called ‘stacked DRAM’ — giving these new GPUs access to up to one terabyte per second of bandwidth.
+That’s enough to move the equivalent of a full Blu-Ray disc worth of data through a chip in just 1/50th of a second.
+As of now (Volta Architecture), Tesla V100 for NVLink-Optimized Servers combines 16 GB HMB2 memory with 900 GB/s Memory Bandwidth and up to 120 TeraFLOPS DEEP LEARNING Performance.
+NVIDIA® Tesla® V100 – The Most Advanced Data Center Accelerator Ever Built!
+Titan - K20 accelerated and named one of the world's fastest supercomputers.
+The Titan supercomputer works with a beastly 18,688+ NVIDIA Tesla K20X GPU accelerator units.
 NVIDIA GPUDirect for Video technology allows 3rd party tools to communicate directly with NVIDIA GPUs.
 RDMA is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
 This permits high-throughput, low-latency networking, which is especially useful if millions of computers world wide interconnect into a huge cluster.
 This could also beat the performance of Titan.

 - RDMA for GPUDirect